Hvass-Labs/TensorFlow-Tutorials/.github/ISSUE_TEMPLATE.md

 ## Questions about TensorFlow

-General questions about TensorFlow should either be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/tensorflow) or [GitHub](https://github.com/tensorflow/tensorflow/issues).
+General questions about TensorFlow should either be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/tensorflow) or the [official TensorFlow repository](https://github.com/tensorflow/tensorflow/issues).

 ## Suggestions for Changes